Homemade Pumpkin Bread is made with canned pumpkin, sugar, maple sugar, and simple spices. If you love pumpkin, you’ll love this pumpkin spice bread!

 This pumpkin bread recipe is super simple to prepare!
 You’ll only need a few simple ingredients and one bowl.

-Step 1: Mix the granulated sugar, maple sugar, mashed pumpkin, eggs, oil, vanilla, sifted flour, baking soda, spices, and salt in a large mixing bowl with a whisk or an electric hand mixer.
+- Combine the ingredients – Mix granulated sugar, maple sugar, mashed pumpkin, eggs, oil, vanilla, sifted flour, baking soda, spices, and salt in a large mixing bowl with a whisk or an electric hand mixer.

-These loaf pan liners are a life-saver!
-I keep them in stock all the time for any loaf cakes like Sour Cream Coffee Cake, Banana Bread, or Lemon Blueberry Pound Cake.
+Loaf pan liners are a life-saver!
+I keep them in stock all the time for any loaf cakes Coffee Cake, Banana Bread, Lemon Loaf Cake or Lemon Blueberry Pound Cake.
 Pound cakes and banana bread come out like a breeze with these babies!

 Paper pan liners help get cakes out of loaf pans easily.
 Order them here.